sanctuary-js/sanctuary-def/README.md

 The next step is to define an environment.
 An environment is an array of [types][]. [`env`][] is an environment containing all the built-in JavaScript types.
-It may be used as the basis for environments which include custom types in addition to the built-in types:
+It may be used as the basis for environments that include custom types in addition to the built-in types:

 ```javascript